dmbarbour/wikilon/docs/Runtime.md

 # Runtime Design

 A primary goal for runtime is performance of *applications*.
 Awelon's application model involves representing state within the dictionary via RESTful multi-agent patterns (e.g. publish-subscribe, tuple spaces).
-Evaluation, concurrent update, incremental computing, and even the security model each contribute to overall performance.
+Evaluation, concurrent update, incremental computing, and so on must each contribute to overall performance.

 Besides efficiency and scalability, I'm also interested in predictable performance.
-Awelon runtime will aim to keep unpredictable performance features under client control via annotations and similar.
+The runtime will aim to keep unpredictable performance features under client control via annotations and similar.
 I intend for Awelon runtime to be suitable at least for soft real-time systems to the extent that programmers control the nature and frequency of transactions on the dictionary.

+*Aside:* For naming, I'm likely to call this 'Wikilon Runtime' or `wikrt`.

 ## Performance Strategy